We do not have an active recruitment campaign for this program.

 You’re able to register with Ahpra

-At the end of the program you need to register with Ahpra, the Australian Health Practitioner Regulation Agency.
+When you finish your degree, you need to register with Ahpra, the Australian Health Practitioner Regulation Agency to work as a qualified paramedic.
 You can review their registration standards for paramedics and read their fact sheets to learn more.

 After you apply